CogentRedTester/mpv-file-browser/README.md

 }
 ```

+### Multiselect commands
-When multiple items are selected the command will be run on every item in the order they appear on the screen.
+When multiple items are selected the command can be run for all items in the order they appear on the screen.
 This can be controlled by the `multiselect` flag, which takes a boolean value.
 When not set the flag defaults to `true`.

+There are two different multiselect modes, controlled by the `multi-type` option.
+There are two options:

+#### `repeat`
+The default mode that sends the commands once for each item that is selected
 If time is needed between running commands of multiple selected items (for example, due to file handlers) then the `delay` option can be used to set a duration (in seconds) between commands.

+#### `append`
+Run a single command, but replace item specific codes with the corresponding string from each selected item.
+For example `["print-text", "%n" ]` would print the name of each item selected separated by ` `.
+The string appended between each character is determined by the `append-string` option, but ` ` is the default.

 Examples can be found [here](/file-browser-keybinds.json).